2001654/CS220AU-DP-2022/README.md

 - begin to summarise my findings on the index.md file

 ### by the end of week 10
--continue to research the theme in order to gain a better understanding -start to consider whether I should develop my site into multiple external pages -familiarise myself with markdown syntax to improve my ability to create the site
+- continue to research the theme in order to gain a better understanding
+- start to consider whether I should develop my site into multiple external pages
+- familiarise myself with markdown syntax to improve my ability to create the site

 ### by the end of week 11
--attempt to finish the full layout of my site
+- attempt to finish the full layout of my site